Aqabah: Response to High Court decision

 Rebuilding Alliance founder Donna Baranski-Walker issued a press release noting that the village has never posed any security problem, and there is no justification for demolishing the houses.
 The demolition orders should be stayed until BIMKOM's land-use plan is authorized.

 This course of action follows a precedent that was set in the case of the Palestinian village Wallaje in southern Jerusalem which was also saved pending the authorization of a land-use plan.
 The families of Aqabah, the Mayor, BIMKOM and Gush Shalom have called for the implementation of a similar plan in the case of Aqabah, and urged the Israeli authorities to avoid the destruction of the village.

+Demography

+Local origins

+Residents of 'Aqabah originated from Egypt, Ar'ara, and the area of Nablus.